michaeldorner/only-time-will-tell/README.md

 [![GitHub](https://img.shields.io/github/license/michaeldorner/only-time-will-tell)](./LICENSE)
 [![GitHub](https://img.shields.io/badge/DOI-10.5281%2Fzenodo.5568875-brightgreen)](https://zenodo.org/record/5568875)

-The simulation code for the publication "Only Time Will Tell: Only Time Will Tell: Modelling Communication for Information Diffusion in Software Engineering"
+The simulation code for the publication "Only Time Will Tell: Modelling Information Diffusion in Code Review With Time-Varying Hypergraphs"

 ## Data

-Our results can be found on Zenodo.
+Our results can be found on [Zenodo](https://zenodo.org/deposit/5568875).

 ## Prerequisites

 We recommend at least 50 GB storage, minimum 16 GB RAM, and a powerful CPU for the running the full simulation (for options see next section).
-We require Python 3.7 or higher.
+We require Python 3.8 or higher.
 Install all dependencies via ```pip3 install -r requirements.txt```.

 If you would like to create or change the plots, please install and use `jupyter`.